MicrosoftDocs/entra-docs/docs/global-secure-access/how-to-configure-web-content-filtering.md

 Navigate to an approved site and check if it loads properly.
 Next, navigate to a restricted site and confirm the site is blocked.

 View Internet Access traffic logs in the Microsoft Entra admin center.
 Navigate to **Global Secure Access** > **Monitor** > **traffic logs**.
-Note that it takes ~15 minutes for new entries to appear.
+It takes approximately 15 minutes for new entries to appear.

 ## Limitations
-- There is currently no end-user notification on blocks, either from the client or the browser.
+- There's currently no end-user notification on blocks, either from the client or the browser.
-- Admin are not allowed to configure their own Internet traffic acquisition profiles for the client.
+- Admins aren't allowed to configure their own Internet traffic acquisition profiles for the client.
     - The client traffic acquisition policy includes TCP ports 80/443 for all valid FQDNs only.
     - There is no support for UDP, no L3/4 filtering support, and standard ports are assumed for HTTP/S traffic.
 - Only FQDN-based filtering is currently supported.
-URL based filtering is not yet supported.
+URL based filtering isn't yet supported.
-- "Remote Network" or "Branch" connectivity scenarios are not supported.
+- "Remote Network" or "Branch" connectivity scenarios aren't supported.
-- Users are not allowed to block access to all websites by default.
+- Users are'nt allowed to block access to all websites by default.

 ## Troubleshooting